A few decades ago, caterers just needed a good idea, the ability to cook and a good supplier to get them going...

 Striving for more diversity isn’t just about doing what’s right by society, it actually helps improve business performance.

-Business need to evolve as society has.
+Business needs to evolve as society has.
 What we did before no longer works.

 And it’s not just about our workforces, it’s about our customers too.